 In response to the growing demand from older pupils for good teaching and learning so that they could successfully complete grade 12, SSB started a Matric Centre in the two top floors of an office block in Randburg near the taxi rank.
 The rent was R39 000 per month.
 Finally, with donor funding and a loan, they managed to buy another office building nearby, but this necessitated a significant fee increase.
-Fees now range from R9 000 to R13 000 per annum, but 30 per cent of pupils It is argued that the demand for quality education in South Africa has increased as the overall quality of public education has dropped. are funded through donor bursaries.
+Fees now range from R9 000 to R13 000 per annum, but 30 per cent of pupils are funded through donor bursaries.
 The school has changed its focus to grades 7-9, with 130 pupils, and the Matric Centre has 140 pupils from grades 10-12.
 A new venture is a very successful pre-university college with black and white students from South Africa, Africa and Europe completing their A levels and achieving outstanding results.